OffchainLabs/stylus-sdk-rs/README.md

 Comprehensive documentation on the Rust SDK can be found [here](https://docs.arbitrum.io/stylus/rust-sdk-guide).

-This SDK has been audited in August 2024 at commit [#62bd831](https://github.com/OffchainLabs/stylus-sdk-rs/tree/62bd8318c7f3ab5be954cbc264f85bf2ba3f4b06) by OpenZepplin which can be viewed [here](https://blog.openzeppelin.com/stylus-rust-sdk-audit).
+This SDK has been audited in August 2024 at commit [#62bd831](https://github.com/OffchainLabs/stylus-sdk-rs/tree/62bd8318c7f3ab5be954cbc264f85bf2ba3f4b06) by OpenZeppelin which can be viewed [here](https://blog.openzeppelin.com/stylus-rust-sdk-audit).

 ## Feature highlights